 The containers data will be unpacked and stored in the user home directory or other location of choice.
 Therefore the containers data will be subjected to the same filesystem protections as other files owned by the user.
 If the containers have sensitive information the files and directories should be adequately protected by the user.

 udocker does not require privileges and runs under the identity of the user invoking it.

 Users can downloaded udocker and execute it without requiring system administrators intervention.

 udocker via PRoot offers the emulation of the root user.
 This emulation mimics a real root user (e.g getuid will return 0).
 This is just an emulation no root privileges are involved.
 This feature makes possible the execution of some tools that do not require actual privileges but which refuse to work if the username or id are not root or 0.
 This enables for instance software installation using rpm, yum or dnf inside the container.

-The accelerated mode of PRoot (mode P1) may exhibit failures in Linux kernels above 4.0 with some applications due to kernel changes and upstream issues in this case use mode P2 or any of the other modes.
+The default accelerated mode of PRoot (mode P1) may exhibit failures in Linux kernels above 4.0 due to kernel changes and upstream issues, in this case use mode P2 or any of the other execution modes.

 The runC mode requires a recent kernel with user namespaces enabled.

 The singularity mode requires the availability of Singularity in the host system.